 5 Ways to Maximize your Online Sales on Green Monday

-Green Monday is the second Monday in December.
-This is the third most profitable retail sales day, right behind Black Friday and Cyber Monday.
+Green Monday is the second Monday in December and is the third most profitable retail sales day, right behind Black Friday and Cyber Monday.
 Because of the high volume of ecommerce sales on this day, Green Monday is often called Cyber Monday 2.
-And, that’s exactly what it is – a second chance for all online customers that didn’t finalize their purchases on Black Friday and Cyber Monday.
+That’s exactly what it is – a second chance for all online customers that didn’t finalize their purchases on Black Friday and Cyber Monday.

 Optimize for Mobile Searches

-In 2019 and beyond, mobile ecommerce remains a big deal.
-Mobile searches and purchases have already surpassed desktop ones.
+In 2019 and the foreseeable future, mobile ecommerce remains a big deal.
+Mobile searches and purchases have already surpassed those on a desktop.
 If you look at Adobe’s holiday sales research for 2018, you will see that 60% of online holiday shopping traffic and 40% of online holiday sales were conducted on mobile.

 Test your website’s mobile-friendliness with tools like Google’s Mobile-Friendly Test.
 All you need to do is enter your URL and the tool will tell you whether your pages are easy to use on mobile and even offer some additional resources that may help you.